FadhilPrawira/PDSM-2022-dan-2023/AT89S51-AT89S52/Subpercobaan 1 Kedip/README.md

-# Mekanisme Praktikum Percobaan 1 Mikrokontroler AT89S51/AT89S52
+# Mekanisme Percobaan 1 Mikrokontroler AT89S51/AT89S52
 ## Alat yang dibutuhkan
 1. Modul Mikrokontroler AT89S51/AT89S52
 2. Modul I/O _shield_